yidas/codeigniter-queue-worker/README.md

 CONFIGURATION
 -------------

-You need to design porcesses or set properties for your own worker inherited from this library, there are common interfaces as following:
+You need to design handlers for your own worker inherited from this library, there are common interfaces as following:

 ```php
 use yidas\queue\worker\Controller as WorkerController;